 We may contact you with further questions before we grant a suspension.

 We may place conditions on how a suspended parking bay is used.

 If approved, we will put warning notices in place at least one week prior the start of the suspension.

 Suspensions can last for a maximum of 28 days.
 For periods longer than 28 days, you must apply for a temporary Traffic Restriction Order.

 Vehicles parked in a suspended area may still receive a Penalty Charge Notice.

-A waiver permit allows a person or company to be exempt from some parking restrictions.
+A waiver permit allows a vehicle to be exempt from some parking restrictions.

-- it is only valid for parking as stated on the permit
+- only valid for parking as stated on the permit

-- you must print it in colour and put it on display at all times
+- must be printed in colour and displayed at all times

 - you must not deposit goods on the footpath

-- you may get a Penalty Charge Notice if we believe you are abusing the rules
+- you may be issued with a penalty charge notice if we believe you are abusing the rules